 In the role of the Director of USG, Greg provides strategic policy advice, training and knowledge transfer to clients in international context.
 He is an active member of the Steering Committee at UN-Habitats World Urban Campaign.
 Under the conceptual approach of “Right to the City” he advocated for better health and well-being outcomes at the United Nations Habitat III conference on Housing and Sustainable Urban Development held in Quito (Ecuador) in 2016.

-Key research areas: Conscious cities, public space, public life, health and well-being, child-friendly environments, play spaces, play, urban design, production of space, social encounter, non-linear design thinking, co-design, co-production
+Key research areas: philosophy, public space, public life, health and well-being, child-friendly environments, youth, play spaces, play, urban design, production of space, social encounter, non-linear design thinking, co-design

 - 2018-19 Development of Research Protocol to measure subjective wellbeing, co-design intervention in public spaces, knowledge transfer and capacity building at partner NGO’s and at the University of Makeni, Copenhagen, Denmark and Freetown, Sierra Leone